Vyral/kevin-clancy-recruiting/_posts/2019-04-25-harness-the-power-of-gratitude-and-watch-your-career-transform.md

 {% include youtube.html %}

-Today I’ve got two incredible pieces of advice from real estate mogul Barbara Corcoran, and each of them has the power to transform your career.
+<p style="text-align: center;"><em>Today I’ve got two incredible pieces of advice from real estate mogul Barbara Corcoran, and each of them has the power to transform your career.</em></p>

 While shooting my latest commercial with Barbara Corcoran, she offered me some incredible advice.
 To paraphrase her words of wisdom, **“If you’re always grateful, you’ll always be successful.”**